-If your business is subject to the EU´s General Data Protection Regulation, one of the first tasks to address is the implementation of a GDPR data retention policy that advises “data subjects” what information is being collected, who it is being shared with, what it is being used for, and how long it will be retained.
+If your business is subject to the EU's General Data Protection Regulation, one of the first tasks to address is the implementation of a GDPR data retention policy that advises “data subjects” what information is being collected, who it's being shared with, what it's being used for, and how long it'll be retained.

 Under the 1995 EU Data Protection Directive, businesses operating in the European Union were not supposed to retain data “for longer than is necessary for the purposes for which the data were collected”.
 This principle was rarely applied, and—as it formed part of a “Directive” rather than a “Regulation”—it was never enforced.

 With the introduction of the EU's General Data Protection Regulation (GDPR), the landscape changes completely.
 Not only do businesses operating in the European Union have to implement a GDPR data retention policy, but any business that collects, processes or stores the personal information of an EU data subject also has to implement a GDPR data retention policy.

 - The aims and objectives of the policy